ambrosia13/ForgetMeNot-Shaders/README.md

 **Forget-me-not** is a semi-realistic pipeline shader for the [Can-Pipe](https://modrinth.com/mod/can-pipe) mod, with the goal of using a wide variety of visual effects for a diverse Minecraft experience.

 **Can-Pipe** is a continuation of Canvas, a client-side renderer mod that uses shaders for advanced rendering.
 Its rendering system is entirely different from Optifine, Aperture, Iris, and Sodium; thus, it will not work with any of these mods.
-**Can-Pipe** is a continuation of Canvas, a client-side renderer mod that uses shaders for advanced rendering.
-Its rendering system is entirely different from Optifine, Aperture, Iris, and Sodium; thus, it will not work with any of these mods.

 See the `how to use` section for installation instructions.

 ## notice

-If you're a developer or mod hoster, Forget-me-not is licensed under the [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), so please make sure to read over its terms if you use any of Forget-me-not's original code or distribute it.

-Additionally, the only places Forget-me-not is officially released to are the [GitHub](https://github.com/ambrosia13/ForgetMeNot-Shaders) and [Modrinth](https://modrinth.com/shader/forgetmenot) pages.
-If you're finding Forget-me-not on a mod rehosting site like 9minecraft, it's much safer to just download it from the official (ad-free!) pages instead.
 If you're a developer or mod hoster, Forget-me-not is licensed under the [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), so please make sure to read over its terms if you use any of Forget-me-not's original code or distribute it.

 Additionally, the only places Forget-me-not is officially released to are the [GitHub](https://github.com/ambrosia13/ForgetMeNot-Shaders) and [Modrinth](https://modrinth.com/shader/forgetmenot) pages.
 If you're finding Forget-me-not on a mod rehosting site like 9minecraft, it's much safer to just download it from the official (ad-free!) pages instead.